kremalicious/blog/content/articles/2023-09-12-favicon-generation-with-astro/index.md

 Yup, for legacy browsers we actually need a `favicon.ico` at the site's root, hence the reference to `/favicon.ico` in the `head`.

----
+The most simple way is to generate that ico once in one of the many tools available for it, put in `public/` and be done with it.

-TODO: NOT WORKING
+But to accomplish this without dealing with another source file and don't worry about icon changes, we can make use of Astro's Static File Endpoints again to generate and deliver this asset under `/favicon.ico` in your final build.

-To still accomplish this without dealing with another source file, we can make use of Astro's Static File Endpoints again.
 As `sharp` does not support `ico` output by default, we have to use `sharp-ico`.

 Install it first: